Dasmariñas: Local Government

+Elected Officials

 The city officials from June 30, 2019, to June 30, 2022.
 They were elected last May 13, 2019, during the 2019 Philippine national and local elections, which since 2007, all candidates from the Barzaga's group (Team Dasma) sweep the Municipal/City council.

-Heads
+Municipal Presidents and Mayors

 Except for lack of dates of the terms of the gobernadorcillos (also popularly referred to as captain) during the Spanish regime, the list of town heads of Dasmariñas is complete from its founding to the present.